 The Cockcroft Institute brings together the Universities of Lancaster, Liverpool and Manchester, and STFC’s Accelerator Science and Technology Centre (ASTeC).
 Through collaboration between academia, national laboratories, industry and local economy, it creates a focal point for the best accelerator scientists, engineers, educators and industrialists to lead the UK’s participation in flagship international experiments.

 Rooted in a distinguished 50-year heritage of world-leading accelerator technology at Sci-Tech Daresbury, the Cockcroft Institute can offer end-to-end expertise in the design, simulation, commissioning and operation of accelerators.
-It also draws upon facilities and products provided by the stakeholder universities of Lancaster, Liverpool and Manchester.
+It also draws upon lab space, facilities and products provided by the stakeholder universities of Lancaster, Liverpool and Manchester.

 Among the facilities and capabilities are: